 Utah Lake

 Utah Lake is one of the largest and most productive freshwater lakes in the western U.S. This keystone ecosystem is the centerpiece of our community, providing critical habitat, abundant recreational opportunities, and invaluable ecosystem services such as removing pollution and creating local precipitation.
-In this time of dramatic change, we need evidence-based management and legislation to protect and restore this unique, beautiful, and dynamic lake. https://pws.byu.edu/utah-lake
+In this time of dramatic change, we need evidence-based management and legislation to protect and restore this unique, beautiful, and dynamic lake.
+Visit https://pws.byu.edu/utah-lake for more information about the lake.

 A coalition of Utah conservation groups, led by Conserve Utah Valley, has joined forces stop the development of Utah Lake.
 You can take two important actions today to support the movement:

 Despite its environmental, cultural, and economic importance, our lake is in grave danger because of a law passed in 2018.
 The “Utah Lake Amendments” (H.B.
 272) created a loophole that allowed the lakebed to be given to commercial developers.
-Right now, an LLC called “Lake Restoration Solutions” is preparing to build 20,000 acres of dredged islands and house up to 500,000 people on them.
-The state legislature gave this company a $10 million loan guarantee in 2021 to subsidize their fundraising and permitting efforts (coverage here).
+Right now, an LLC called “Lake Restoration Solutions” is preparing to build 20,000 acres of dredged islands and house 500,000 people on them.
+The state legislature gave this company a $10 million loan guarantee last year to subsidize their fundraising and permitting efforts (coverage here)

 State resources and taxpayer dollars should not be used to subsidize a real estate venture that claims to have billions lined up from foreign investors.
-H.B.
-240 was passed in the 2022 legislative session which provides needed guardrails and requires more steps for transparency.
-Yet, working to repeal H.B.
-272 in the future will restore Utah Lake’s constitutional protection, ensuring Utah Lake is held in “public trust” in perpetuity for all Utahns, present and future.
+The issues with H.B.
+272 need to be fixed to restore Utah Lake’s constitutional protection, ensuring Utah Lake is held in “public trust” in perpetuity for all Utahns, present and future.

 We call on Utahns from all political backgrounds to stand together to oppose this waste of taxpayer dollars that threatens our valley.
-Repealing H.B.
-272 in a future legislative session will ensure that Utah Lake is managed responsibly for the people of Utah.
+Fixing H.B.
+272 will ensure that Utah Lake is managed responsibly for the people of Utah.

 1.